Who is a Seamstress, Tailor or Stitcher?

 Fashion and Design Knowledge

-A Little Match Doesn’t Hurt
+A Little Math Skill Doesn’t Hurt

 Creative Mindset

 A seamstress or stitcher must be able to have a mental picture of what a dress will look like before it is finished.
-A seamstress or stitcher must be able to advise clients about fabric and patterns.
+A seamstress or stitcher must also be able to advise clients about fabric and patterns.

 Interpersonal Skills

-Building a professional as a Seamstress
+Building a profession as a Seamstress

-Resources needed for a seamstress or stitcher
+Resources needed for a seamstress, stitcher or tailor

 A sewing machine

 The sewing machine is the most important tool for a seamstress.
-There are different brands of sewing machines.

 Pins and Pincushion